jerryhgladinet/docs/admin/source/chapter03.rst

 **Enable Change Monitor for Home Drive**

-    If Active Directory Home Drive integration is on, this will allow the Cluster Server to monitor the changes on the home drive and notify remote client agents that files/folders changed.
+    If Active Directory Home Drive integration is on, this will allow the Cluster Server to monitor the changes on the home drive and notify remote client agents that the files/folders have changed.

 **Send daily scan email**

-    If storage scan is enabled, a daily scan email will be sent to the cluster administrator about the result of the scan.
+    If the storage scan is enabled, a daily scan email will be sent to the cluster administrator about the result of the scan.

 **Zone**

 ``Cluster Manager`` > ``Cluster Server Farm`` > ``Zone``

-The concept of zone is to associate worker nodes with the location of the storage.
+The concept of zone is to associate your worker nodes with the location of the storage.
 When you think about zones, you will think about your storage location first.

 For example, I have storage in LA so I have an LA zone.
 I also have storage in NY so I have a NY Zone.